Save the Date! The 88th Annual Beaux Arts Ball will be held on Saturday, December 22, 2018 from 7 - 11 p.m.

 It seems most fitting that an organization founded by women is today funded, in part, by the efforts of young women volunteering their time to raise monies through participation in the Beaux Arts Ball.
 In an effort to recognize not only the fundraising abilities of the queen candidates, the Beaux Arts Ball Commission has decided to implement an award based upon volunteer efforts.
 The Woman of Achievement Award will be presented during the Beaux Arts Ball Coronation and will be awarded to the young lady who has taken the additional initiative and has accumulated the most volunteer hours at the Quincy Art Center.

 Time spent soliciting donations for the Quincy Art Center will not be included in the minimum time requirement.
 This community service opportunity will be available to all women participating in the Beaux Arts Ball (sophomore, junior and senior girls).
 Hours will accumulate beginning in the sophomore year.
-Time sheets will be kept by the Quincy Art Center and tallied on Friday, December 13th.
+Time sheets will be kept by the Quincy Art Center and tallied on the last business day before the Ball.
 This opportunity is not mandatory.

-Due to the limited seating capacity and increased volume of patrons at the Beaux Arts Ball, the Quincy Art Center will offer reserved tables of eight at a cost of $75 per table.
+Due to the limited seating capacity and increased volume of patrons at the Beaux Arts Ball, the Quincy Art Center will offer reserved tables of eight at a cost of $100 per table.
+Reserved tables include a food tray.
 Open seating is available but tables must be reserved.
 Reserved tables do not include admission to the ball.
+Table reservations count towards Queen candidates overall fundraising totals.
+Please contact as Queen candidate to reserve a table!